Pam Grossman makEs magic

 She is also the co-organizer of the biennial Occult Humanities Conference at NYU, Associate Editor of Abraxas International Journal of Esoteric Studies, and co-founder of the Brooklyn arts & lecture space, Observatory (2009-2014), where her programming explored mysticism via a scholarly yet accessible approach.

-Pam is a frequent lecturer on such topics as “The Occult in Modern Art 101,” and “Witch Pictures: Female Magic and Transgression in Western Art,” and she also teaches classes on spellcraft and ritual.
-As a featured guest on WNYC’s All of It, NPR’s 1A, HuffPost LIVEThe Midnight Archive web series, and myriad other radio shows and podcasts, she has discussed the role of magic in contemporary life.
+Pam is a frequent lecturer on such topics as “The Occult in Modern Art 101,” and “Witch Pictures: Feminine Magic and Transgression in Western Art,” and she teaches workshops on spellcraft, creativity, and ritual.
+She is a featured expert in such documentaries as All of Them Witches (AMC), Suranne Jones: Investigating Witch Trials (Channel 4), and WITCH (BBC).
+As a featured guest on WNYC’s All of It, NPR’s 1A, Hi Jinkx! with Jinkx Monsoon, and myriad other radio shows and podcasts, she has discussed the role of magic in contemporary life.
 She has also consulted for such brands as Charlotte Tilbury, House of Hackney, and Treadwell’s Books, as well as for film and television, including The Craft: Legacy (Blumhouse/Sony Pictures).

 In her former capacity as Getty Images’ Director of Visual Trends, Pam frequently presented her research on commercial imagery at various Fortune 500 companies, global agencies, and conferences, including Sheryl Sandberg’s LeanIn.Org female empowerment nonprofit, Google, Apple, Microsoft, MasterCard, American Express, Oprah Winfrey Network (OWN), The Bill and Melinda Gates Foundation, BBDO, JWT, Bank of America, Cannes Lions, SXSW, and The Atlantic’s New York Ideas Conference.